-Unless you have permission from Professor Malkus, you need to have completed 46 law school credit hours and Legal Profession before beginning your semester in the ECD Clinic.
-Therefore, you can apply during the semester just prior to the semester in which you will have completed 46 law school credits and Legal Profession.
+Unless you have permission from Professor Malkus, you need to have completed half law school credit hours and Legal Profession before beginning your semester in the ECD Clinic.
+Therefore, you can apply during the semester just prior to the semester in which you will have completed those requirements.
 For most students, this means you can apply during your 2L and 3L years.